ubilici/mtg-love-letter/README.md

 - `src/game/`: pure, framework-free game engine, rules, and bot AI (unit tested)
 - `src/lib/useGameController.ts`: React hook driving the turn loop and bot pacing
 - `src/components/`: themed UI (table, cards, prompts, log, screens)

+## Credits & assets

+- **Card art** (`public/cards/`, `card_assets/`): temporary placeholders generated
+  with Google Gemini.
+The intent is to replace them with original artwork commissioned from real artists down the line.
+- **Sound effects** (`public/sfx/`): from [Kenney](https://kenney.nl) (CC0).

+## Disclaimer

+This is a non-commercial fan project. *Love Letter* is a game designed by Seiji Kanai. *Magic: The Gathering* and its characters (Liliana Vess, Nicol Bolas, Griselbrand, and others) are trademarks and property of Wizards of the Coast.
+This project is not affiliated with or endorsed by either.

+## License

+The **source code** is released under the [MIT License](LICENSE).
+This does not extend to the third-party assets and intellectual property referenced above.